 The cost of repairs can be claimed in full in the year they are incurred whereas an improvement must be depreciated over its useful life.

-It is not always easy to ascertain whether a cost is a repair or improvement or both, so you should obtain tax advice in many situations.
+It is not always easy to ascertain whether a cost is a repair or improvement or both, so in many situations, you should obtain tax advice.

-The ATO’s main concern is to make sure that any deductions claimed with respect to holiday homes rented out for part of the year are correctly apportioned.
+The ATO’s main concern is making sure that any deductions claimed with respect to holiday homes that are rented out for part of the year are correctly apportioned.

 If you rent out your holiday home, carefully apportion your expenses taking into account whether the property was rented at a rate below market (to friends or family), whether it was available for rent during peak periods, if the owners unreasonably refused tenants and whether the owners genuinely took steps to find tenants during periods it wasn’t occupied.

 If you own a holiday house that is partly rented out and partly occupied, ensure you use the services of an experienced registered tax agent.